manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 ### 4.5 Asynchronous Dynamic Programming
 ### 4.6 Generalized Policy Iteration
 ### 4.7 Efficiency of Dynamic Programming
+* DP may **not be practical for very large problems**, but **compared with other methods for solving MDP**s, DP methods are actually **quite efficient**.
+* The **(worst case) time** DP methods take **to find an optimal policy is polynomial** in the number of states and actions.
+* If n and m denote the number of states and actions, this means that a DP method takes a number of computational operations that is less than some polynomial function of n and m.
+* A DP method is **guaranteed to find an optimal policy in polynomial time** even though the total number of (deterministic) policies **is mn**.
+* In this sense, DP is **exponentially faster than any direct search** in policy space could be, because direct search would have to exhaustively examine each policy to provide the same guarantee.
+* Linear programming methods can also be used to solve MDPs, and in some cases their worst-case convergence guarantees are better than those of DP methods.
+But linear programming methods become impractical at a much smaller number of states than do DP methods (by a factor of about 100).
+* For the largest problems, only DP methods are feasible.
+* DP is sometimes thought to be of limited applicability because of the curse of dimensionality (Bellman, 1957a), the fact that the number of states often grows exponentially with the number of state variables.
+Large state sets do create difficulties, but these are inherent difficulties of the problem, not of DP as a solution method.
+In fact, DP is comparatively better suited to handling large state spaces than competing methods such as direct search and linear programming.
+* In practice, DP methods can be used with today’s computers to solve MDPs with millions of states.
+Both policy iteration and value iteration are widely used, and it is not clear which, if either, is better in general.
+In practice, these methods usually converge much faster than their theoretical worst-case run times, particularly if they are started with good initial value functions or policies.
+* On problems with **large state spaces**, **asynchronous DP methods are often preferred**.
+To complete even one sweep of a synchronous method requires computation and memory for every state.
+For some problems, even this much memory and computation is impractical, yet the problem is still potentially solvable because only a relatively few states occur along optimal solution trajectories.
+Asynchronous methods and other variations of GPI can be applied in such cases and may find good or optimal policies much faster than synchronous methods can.
 ### 4.8 Summary
 * The basic ideas and algorithms of **dynamic programming** as they relate **to solving finite MDPs**.
 * **Policy evaluation** refers to the (typically) **iterative computation of the value functions for a given policy**.